Jamess200/BirdnetProject/README.md

 </div>

 ## Description
 The BirdNET project uses an AI model to analyse bird songs and identify bird species.
-Thies README provides instructions on how to use this repositiry.
+This README provides instructions on how to use this repository, along with descriptions of the scripts included and their functionalities.

 ## Notebooks